-Whenever I interview a candidate for the B2B tech/services team, I always look for someone that possesses specific characteristics.
+Whenever we interview a candidate for the B2B technology team, we always look for someone that possesses specific characteristics.
 They have to be solution-focused, driven, creative, curious and thick skinned.
 Yes, these are all blanket characteristics that anyone would want in an employee and team member.
-But, after being in B2B PR for more than 12 years, I know that team members with or without these traits can make or break a PR program.
+But, after running B2B PR programs for a couple of decades, we know that team members with or without these traits can make or break a PR program.

 This is probably the biggest challenge we face, especially in certain industries like IT security, fin-tech and healthcare.
 Not having a customer that a reporter can interview often kills business press features and vertical-based coverage.

 When faced with these challenges, we often recommend a few things.
 First, speak with the CEO about discounting the price for certain customers in exchange for PR.
 Second, offer to speak directly with the customer’s PR team so that you can give them the opportunity to tell you the ideal PR angle for their company.
 Third, recommend a customer award program with terms and conditions that give your brand permission to tell stories based on submission entries.